MohammedGhaly/alx-react/0x02-react_props/README.md

-# 0x05-React_State
+# 0x02-react_props

 ## Description:bulb:

-- What the state of a component or a container is
-- The lifecycle of a component
-- How to modify a state and execute code in the right order
-- What a controlled component is
-- How to use Forms in React
+- How to create basic React components using functions
+- How to reuse components
-- How to reuse smaller components, keep them pure, and lift its state to principal containers
+- How to pass properties to components
+- How to define types for components
+- How to use Fragments
-- The use of a React Hook and how to create one
+- When to use a key to improve a loop’s performance
-- How to test State changes with Enzyme

 ## Technologies & Tools:computer: